protontypes/open-sustainable-technology/README.md

 - [EarthEngine](https://earthengine.google.com/) - A planetary-scale platform for Earth science data & analysis.
 - [loadeR](https://github.com/SantanderMetGroup/loadeR) - A R package for climate data access building on the NetCDF-Java API.
 - [climate4R](https://github.com/SantanderMetGroup/climate4R) - A bundle of R packages for transparent climate data access, post-processing (including data collocation and bias correction / downscaling) and visualization.
+- [GSODR](https://github.com/ropensci/GSODR) - Global Surface Summary of the Day ('GSOD') Weather Data Client for R.
+- [stationaRy](https://github.com/rich-iannone/stationaRy) - Get hourly meteorological data from one of thousands of global stations.
+- [weathercan](https://github.com/ropensci/weathercan) - This package makes it easier to search for and download multiple months/years of historical weather data from Environment and Climate Change Canada (ECCC) website.
+- [ForestGEO](https://github.com/forestgeo/Climate) - This public repository is a portal for climate data and information for ForestGEO sites.
+- [hn2016_falwa](https://github.com/csyhuang/hn2016_falwa) - Python library for computing Finite-Amplitude Local Wave Activity from climate data.
+- [Climate Data Store Toolbox](https://cds.climate.copernicus.eu/toolbox/doc/index.html) - Dive into this wealth of information about the Earth's past, present and future climate.
+- [ATLAS](https://github.com/SantanderMetGroup/ATLAS) - Datasets, code and virtual workspace for the Climate Change ATLAS.
+- [xclim](https://github.com/Ouranosinc/xclim) - Library of derived climate variables, ie climate indicators, based on xarray.
+- [climpact2](https://github.com/ARCCSS-extremes/climpact2/) - An R software package that calculates the ET-SCI indices as well as additional climate extremes indices from data stored in text or netCDF files.
+- [PRISM](https://github.com/ropensci/prism) - Download data from the Oregon PRISM climate data project.
+- [OpenClimateGIS](https://github.com/NCPP/ocgis) - A set of geoprocessing and calculation tools for CF-compliant climate datasets.
+- [Climate-Change-Datasets](https://github.com/adventuroussrv/Climate-Change-Datasets) - Here is a list of Climate Change Public Datasets.
+- [climpred](https://github.com/pangeo-data/climpred) - Aims to be the primary package used to analyze output from initialized dynamical forecast models, ranging from short-term weather forecasts to decadal climate forecasts.
+- [metR](https://github.com/eliocamp/metR) -  Several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
+- [downscaleR](https://github.com/SantanderMetGroup/downscaleR) - An R package for empirical-statistical downscaling focusing on daily data and covering the most popular approaches (bias correction, Model Output Statistics, Perfect Prognosis) and techniques (e.g. quantile mapping, regression, analogs, neural networks).
+- [CliFlo](https://github.com/ropensci/clifro) - Easily download and visualise climate data from New Zealand's National Climate Database.
+- [hyfo](https://github.com/Yuanchao-Xu/hyfo) - Mainly focuses on data process and visulization in hydrology and climate forecasting.
+- [climate](https://github.com/bczernecki/climate) - The goal of the climate R package is to automatize downloading of meteorological and hydrological data from publicly available repositories.
+- [rdwd](https://github.com/brry/rdwd) - An R package to select, download and read climate data from the German Weather Service.
+- [rWBclimate](https://github.com/ropensci/rWBclimate) - An R interface for the World Bank climate data used in the World Bank climate knowledge portal.

 ## Access and Monitoring of Resources